-The Registered Nurse comprises one of the biggest health care professions, with almost 3 million jobs.
-Approximately 60% of registered nurses are employed in hospitals.
-Job outlook for this profession is expected to grow by over 25% over the next decade according to the Bureau of Labor Statistics.
+Constituting one of the largest healthcare professions with almost 3 million jobs nationwide, approximately 60% of registered nurses are employed in hospitals.
+Job outlook for this profession is expected to grow by over 19% from 2012 to 2022 according to the Bureau of Labor Statistics.

 Prospective RN’s Should Pursue Degree Programs